gomorpheus/morpheus-docs/getting_started/appliance_setup/appliance_setup.rst

     I have a username ``subuser`` that belongs to a tenant with the subdomain ``subaccount``.
     When logging in from the main login url, I would now need to enter in: ``subaccount\subuser``

-Or use the tenant specific URL which can be found and configured under Administration > Tenants > Select Tenant > Identity Sources.
+Or use the tenant specific URL which can be found and configured under |AdmTen| > Select Tenant > Identity Sources.

 .. image:: /images/getting_started/tenant_url.png